-I’d seen how popular barre classes were in the US and shortly after arriving in 2009 decided to bring something similar over to the UK.
+I’d seen how popular barre classes were in the US and shortly after arriving in 2009, I decided to bring something similar over to the UK.
 I created a class called ‘barrecore’ for some of my private training clients.
 The response was overwhelming.
 One class a week turned into ten, without even advertising, in what seemed like no time at all.
 It became apparent that I needed a larger studio so we opened the Chelsea studio in 2011.
-I was also lucky when I started teaching barrecore as there really weren’t many boutique fitness studios in London and no one was promoting dance-based classes.
+I was also lucky as when I started teaching barrecore there really weren’t many boutique fitness studios in London and no one was promoting dance-based classes.

 What would be your advice to those new to barre fitness?

 Don’t stress at being new to class!
 So many new clients are so nervous, but afterwards, they realise that all the worry was not necessary.
 There will be all levels of fitness in your class but the moment you start in the first exercise, everyone is just so focused on what they are doing there is no time to judge anyone else.
 All of the instructors are incredibly knowledgeable and friendly and will be giving you hands-on correction and encouragement along the way.
 Because you use your own body weight as resistance, you can easily rest and jump back into the exercises when you are ready.
 You will be pushed and challenged but you will have many successes along the way.
-Most of all have fun and learn to feel great in your body!
+Most of all, have fun and learn to feel great in your body!